 The Capacity To See Your Child Through THEIR Eyes, Not Your Own Needs And Wishes

 We often confuse our own wants and needs with our children’s.
-We wanted to be involved in more extra curricular’s as a child, but our parents wouldn’t let us, so we sign our kids up for 5.63 sports per week and think it’s best for them.
+Because we wanted to be involved in more extra curricular’s as a child, and our parents wouldn’t let us, so we sign our kids up for 5.63 sports per week and pretend it’s best for them.

 The Discipline Of Keeping Family Rhythms